 Sheridan College’s Farrier Science

 Would you like to deal with horses?
 The Farrier Science Certification from Sheridan College provides students with hands-on, real-world learning.
 You'll learn from knowledgeable instructors and industry-leading experts to train you for a career with horses as a farrier.
-You will gain knowledge and skills in the current techniques needed to maintain horse hoof and leg safety as well as troubleshoot common foot and shoe problems in the Farrier Science program.
+You will gain knowledge and skills in the current techniques needed to maintain horse hoof and leg safety and troubleshoot standard foot and shoe problems in the Farrier Science program.
 You will practice horseshoeing and develop a basic understanding of horse anatomy and physiology, training you as a farrier at the entrance stage.

-If you join this college, an exclusive advantage of seeing the horse on the move.
-Before, during and after the boot.
+Suppose you join this college, an exclusive advantage of seeing the horse on the move.
+Before, during, and after the boot.
 The mission is to train and educate farmers, offering the highest level of knowledge and skills.
 They are the only facility that provides a Current Farriers Business Management Clinic and a Farrier Prospects Introduction.

 It offers a 16-week program specifically tailored for those wishing to pursue careers as farriers.
-This technical course allows students to develop a solid background in the field of farrier science by applying sound concepts in a real hands-on environment.
-Students will have the opportunity to acquire the expertise and develop the necessary skills to set up their own practice, apply for licensing on major race tracks, and train for the American Farrier Association Certification exam.
+This technical course allows students to develop a solid background in farrier science by applying sound concepts in a natural, hands-on environment.
+Students will have the opportunity to acquire the expertise and develop the necessary skills to set up their practice, apply for licensing on significant race tracks, and train for the American Farrier Association Certification exam.

-The National Research Center for Farriers, Inc. is a private organization that is owned by responsible horse owners and farmers.
-The FNRC's aim is to identify shoeing techniques, products, and inventions that will preserve the noise of horses.
+The National Research Center for Farriers, Inc. is a private organization owned by responsible horse owners and farmers.
+The FNRC aims to identify shoeing techniques, products, and inventions that will preserve the noise of horses.
 Research is the cornerstone of activities for equine nutrition.
 Students from Farrier have a chance to learn from many teachers.
-The training is collected using technical equipment, modern methods and our own inventions from the study, validated methods and documented evidence of the work performed at the Center.
+The training is collected using technical equipment, modern methods, and our inventions from the study validated methods and documented evidence of the work performed at the Center.